IrfanNafiz/ctf-writeups/2022/CorCTF/forensics/whack-a-frog/README.md

 Going to the website linked above, we're greeted with a nice 'frog-matrix' that we can...
 Hammer frogs into wells?...
 For some reason?...
 <img width="1278" alt="SiteView" src="https://user-images.githubusercontent.com/63298621/183505965-f785ac5a-e57e-4f8f-ae4f-06f17837d86a.png">
-(Not asking questions of people's frustrations.
+(Not asking questions.
 So we will skip over that.)

 Anyway the description also really sells the idea that we have to 'make out what he was sharing' possibly using the site shown.
 If we inspect the site and check the Network tab we can see there was some kind of fetch operation whenever we move the mouse cursor on the site.